eyherabh/JQ_parsing_NCBI_dbSNP/README.md

-# Using JQ by parsing NCBI dbSNP
+# Using JQ for parsing NCBI dbSNP

 Questions and answers about